openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 *This does NOT mean that you should throw away your PDM.
 It is recommended to keep it somewhere safe as a backup in case of emergencies, for instance if your phone gets lost or AAPS is not working correctly.*

-**Your pump will not stop delivering insulin when it is not connected to AAPS** Default basal rates are programmed on the pump during activation as defined in the current active profile.
+**Your pump will not stop delivering insulin when it is not connected to AAPS** Default basal rates are programmed on the pump as defined in the current active profile.
-As long as AAPS is operational, it will send basal rate commands that run for a maximum of 120 minutes.
-If for some reason the pod does not receive any new commands (for instance because communication was lost due to pump - phone distance) the pump will automatically fall back to default basal rates.
+As long as AAPS is operational, it will send temporary basal rate commands that run for a maximum of 120 minutes.
+If for some reason the pump does not receive any new commands (for instance because communication was lost due to pump - phone distance) the pump will fall back to the default basal rate programmed on the pump once the Temporary Basal Rate ends.

 **30 min Basal Rate Profiles are NOT supported in AAPS.**
 **The AAPS Profile does not support a 30 minute basal rate time frame**